syncfusion-content/blazor-docs/blazor/getting-started/license-key/CI-license-validation.md

 # Syncfusion license key validation in CI services

-Syncfusion license key validation in CI services ensures that Syncfusion Essential Studio components are properly licensed during CI processes, Validating the license key at the CI level can prevent licensing errors during deployment.
+Syncfusion license key validation in CI services ensures that Syncfusion Essential Studio components are properly licensed during CI processes.
+Validating the license key at the CI level can prevent licensing errors during deployment.
 The following section shows how to validate the Syncfusion license key in CI services.

 * Download and extract the LicenseKeyValidator.zip utility from the following link: [LicenseKeyValidator](https://s3.amazonaws.com/files2.syncfusion.com/Installs/LicenseKeyValidation/LicenseKeyValidator.zip).